trinodb/trino/.github/DEVELOPMENT.md

 ### Alphabetize

 Alphabetize sections in the documentation source files (both in the table of contents files and other regular documentation files).
-In general, alphabetize methods/variables/sections if such ordering already exists in the surrounding code.

 ### Use streams